danigrant/junaio-docs/README.md

 ## Workflow

 Every time you want to run the app, you need to FTP the new version of the app and scan the QR on your phone to run the app.

+##Limitations

+Hasn't been tested on Android version of the Junaio App.
+All added content creates extra lag.
+Images and javascript libraries such as JQuery make the load time for the app significantly longer.